SingletLinkage/MATBot-AI-Assistant/README.md

 ## Usage

-1. Enter your Simulink Real-Time troubleshooting query in the chat input
+1. Enter your MATLAB-related troubleshooting query in the chat input
 2. The system will:
    - Retrieve relevant documentation from the knowledge base
    - Generate a structured response with problem analysis and solution
    - Evaluate the quality of the response
-3. Use the model parameters sidebar to configure the LLM before starting the chat
+3. Use the model parameters sidebar to configure the LLM and RAG parameters before starting the chat

 ## Project Structure